Operating Permits for Specialized Onsite Sewage Systems

 Permits will need to be renewed at the end of the 5 year cycle.
 Permits are assigned to the property owner, and are not transferable.
 If the residential property owner sells the home, they will not need to have an inspection on the sewage system, provided that the system is in compliance with the Operating Permit.
 The purchaser will be required to get an Operating Permit in their name prior to property transfer.

 Information for Certified Operation & Maintenance Providers (COMPs)

-Sewage System Operation and Maintenance Report Template - Please note that this is an Adobe Acrobat "smart form".
+Specialized Sewage System Operation and Maintenance Inspection Report Template (PDF) - This is the report to be completed and submitted to our office when annual inspections are conducted.
+Please note that this is an Adobe Acrobat "smart form."
 You can type information into the form, then print it out and mail or fax it to our office.
 However, you will not be able to save an electronic copy of anything you type on the form, so please keep a paper copy of the completed report for your records.

 Application to become a Certified Operation and Maintenance Provider: